eyeson-team/api/content/api-reference/index.md

 For more complex data generate an image and either upload the image or provide a public URL.
 For overlaying images use a transparent background.

-Any eyeson room video has a resolution of **1280x960** pixels.
+Any eyeson room video has a resolution of either **1280x960** pixels (960p in default) or 1280x720 pixels (HD in widescreen mode).
 Ensure any file uploaded is an alpha interlaced PNG image with a corresponding resolution to avoid any distortions.

 When using layers you might want to disable the [SFU] mode that in default [room configuration](#eyeson-room) will transport individual streams